 As you may be aware, pleural mesothelioma is a deadly form of cancer caused by asbestos exposure.
 Due to the long latency period of mesothelioma, approximately 20-50 years, about 80% of those who are diagnosed with this terrible disease are seniors.
 Our organization works 1-on-1 with these individuals to help them find local doctors, treatment centers and support groups, all for absolutely no cost to the patient.

-I was wondering if you'd be interested in including our information as a resource to help seniors suffering from pleural mesothelioma.
+Link below is a resource to help seniors suffering from pleural mesothelioma.
 Feel free to take a look:

 This toolkit uses a critical framework and an intersectional lens to examine the nexus of race, age, class, and victimization, and the systemic barriers older African American victims of crime face when seeking supports and services from the crime victim assistance field.
 The toolkit has three parts, including a guide with content modules, a workbook with reflection questions, and a library of video clips.
 The toolkit’s content is guided by video clips of older survivors sharing their stories and an expert panel providing insight into best practices for enhancing services to older African American victims.
 The tool also offers practical strategies to help victim services providers and criminal justice systems stakeholders better identify, reach, and serve older African American victims.